patategrill/patategrill/README.md

-## Hello !
+## Hello World !
 I'm patategrill, a french high school student and ctf player 🐱‍💻
 ### Skills :
 - 🐧 Linux (intermediate used for ctf and raspberry)
 - 🐍 Python (automation, little game like my Connect4)